Michael Wolff (journalist)

-Michael Wolff (born August 27, 1953) is an American journalist, as well as a columnist and contributor to USA Today and The Hollywood Reporter.
+Michael Wolff (born August 27, 1953) is an American journalist and media consultant, as well as a columnist and contributor to USA Today and The Hollywood Reporter.
 He has received two National Magazine Awards, a Mirror Award, and has authored seven books, including Burn Rate (1998) about his own dot-com company, and The Man Who Owns the News (2008), a biography of Rupert Murdoch.
 He co-founded the news aggregation website Newser and is a former editor of Adweek.

 On January 5, 2018, Wolff's book Fire and Fury: Inside the Trump White House was published, containing undetermined descriptions of behavior by U.S. President Donald Trump, chaotic interactions among the White House senior staff, and derogatory comments about the Trump family by former White House Chief Strategist Steve Bannon.
 The book quickly became a New York Times number-one bestseller and was the first of four books about Trump in power, the others being Siege (2019), Landslide (2021) and All or Nothing (2025).

 Wolff stated on his podcast that he recorded an estimated 100 hours of interviews with Jeffrey Epstein over several years, specifically regarding Epstein's relationship with and assessment of Donald Trump.

 Early life and education

-Michael Wolff was born in 1953 in Paterson, New Jersey, the son of Lewis Allen Wolff (1920–1984), a Jewish advertising professional, and Marguerite (Vanderwerf) "Van" Wolff (1925–2012) a reporter for Paterson Evening News.
+Michael Wolff was born on August 27, 1953, in Paterson, New Jersey, the son of Lewis Allen Wolff (1920–1984), a Jewish advertising professional, and Marguerite (Vanderwerf) "Van" Wolff (1925–2012) a reporter for Paterson Evening News.
 Wolff graduated from Montclair Academy (now Montclair Kimberley Academy) in 1971, where he was student council president in his senior year.
 He attended Vassar College and transferred to Columbia University, from which he graduated in 1975.
 While a student at Columbia, he worked for The New York Times as a copy boy.

 Career

 1970s

 He published his first magazine article in the New York Times Magazine in 1974: a profile of Angela Atwood, a neighbor of his family who helped kidnap Patricia Hearst as a member of the Symbionese Liberation Army.
-Shortly afterward, he left the Times and became a contributing writer to the New Times, a bi-weekly news magazine started by Jon Larsen and George Hirsch.
+Shortly afterward, he left the Times and became a contributing writer to the New Times, a biweekly news magazine started by Jon Larsen and George Hirsch.
 Wolff's first book was White Kids (1979), a collection of essays.